 In 1989, Michael Silverstein ran the Boston Marathon in memory of his friend Seth Feldman, raising more than $35,000 for Dana-Farber Cancer Institute.
-Inspired by Mike’s fundraising endeavors, Institute Trustees Delores Barr Weaver and her husband, Wayne, offered a “challenge grant” to Dana-Farber to organize a team that would raise funds for the Barr Program.
+Inspired by Mike’s fundraising endeavors, Institute Trustees Delores Barr Weaver and her husband, Wayne, offered a “challenge grant” to Dana-Farber to organize a team that would raise funds for the Claudia Adams Barr Program in Innovative Basic Cancer Research.
 In 1990, a team of nineteen runners ran the Boston Marathon.

 Dana-Farber is indebted to The Boston Athletic Association (B.A.A.) for its longtime partnership and ongoing support.
 Learn more about the B.A.A. and the Boston Marathon, ranked among the world’s most prestigious annual road racing events.

 The Claudia Adams Barr Program in Innovative Basic Cancer Research supports new lines of research, playing an essential role in the development of early-career scientists who work on a broad range of research investigations that yield new clues about cancer.
 Based on a rigorous and highly selective process, the Claudia Adams Barr Program selects the brightest scientists and funds their innovative ideas, propelling basic research discoveries that transform cancer treatment.
 Claudia Adams Barr Program investigators have made tremendous advances and spearheaded breakthroughs that are improving care, quality of life, and survival for patients everywhere.